SolidLao/SolidLao.github.io/content/publication/GPTuner-demo/index.md

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).
 # Enter a publication type from the CSL standard.
-publication_types: ['paper-demo']
+publication_types: ['paper-conference-demo']

 # Publication name and optional abbreviated publication name.
-publication: In *Proceedings of ACM Conference on Management of Data*
+publication: In *Proceedings of ACM Conference on Management of Data (SIGMOD)*
 publication_short: Proceedings of ACM Conference on Management of Data (SIGMOD)

 abstract: Selecting appropriate values for the configurable knobs of Database Management Systems (DBMS) is crucial to improve performance.
 But because such complexity has surpassed the abilities of even the best human experts, database community turns to machine learning (ML)-based automatic tuning systems.
 However, these systems still incur significant tuning costs or only yield sub-optimal performance, attributable to their overly high reliance on black-box optimization and an oversight of domain knowledge.
 This paper demonstrates GPTuner, a manual-reading database tuning system that leverages Large Language Model (LLM) to bridge the gap between black-box optimization and white-box domain knowledge.
 This demonstration empowers (1) regular users with limited tuning experience to gain qualitative insights on the features of knobs, and optimize their DBMS performance automatically and efficiently, (2) database administrators and experts to further enhance GPTuner by simply contributing their invaluable tuning suggestions in natural language.
 Finally, we offer visitors the opportunity to explore a range of DBMS and optimization metrics, coupled with the flexibility to tailor their target workloads to their specific needs.